How To Play A Net Kill In Badminton

 You should also:

 It’s likely that you’ll need to move quickly to play the shot, because you want to make sure you strike the shuttle above the height of the net to be able to play it in a downwards direction.
-But whilst moving quickly you need to remain in control of your body, which will enable you to do everything you need to do with the racket…which takes us on to racket positioning.
+But whilst moving quickly you need to remain in control of your body, which will enable you to do everything you need to do with the racket.

 Have your racket up yes, but try and think of it more as your elbow up and ready for the next shot.

 Doing this means you don’t waste any time lifting your arm up before playing your shot, and this therefore enables you to take the shuttle earlier.
 This is quite an interesting topic though, as for some people it may be beneficial to have their racket a little bit lower.
-We discussed this on a recent YouTube video which we’ll include below:
+We discussed this on a YouTube video here.

-We’ll look at two types of net kill here, a) an easy net kill, and b) a tight net kill.
+We’ll look at two types of net kill here: An easy net kill, and a tight net kill.

 Make sure your swing isn’t too big though, as this can often mean you reach your contact point later and end up hitting the shuttle out of the back of the court (oops!) or even letting it drop so late that you hit the shuttle into the net (we’ve all been there!)